Act of Proscription 1746

 The Act of Proscription (19 Geo.
 2. c.
 39), also called the Act of Proscription 1746 or the Disarming the Highlands, etc. Act 1745, was an act of the Parliament of Great Britain, which came into effect in Scotland on 1 August 1746.
 It was part of a series of efforts to assimilate the Scottish Highlands, ending their ability to revolt, and the first of the "King's laws" that sought to crush the clan system in the aftermath of the Jacobite rising of 1745.
 These laws were finally repealed on 1 July 1782.

-Background

-From 1745 to 1746, government forces led by the Duke of Cumberland gradually suppressed the Jacobite rising of 1745.
-As the majority of the Jacobite Army consisted of men from the Scottish Highlanders, the Hanoverian regime made plans to suppress the Highland clan system to prevent future rebellions.

 Penalties

 It was mainly a restatement of the earlier Highlands Services Act 1715 (1 Geo.
 1. St. 2. c.
 54), but with more severe punishments which this time were rigorously enforced.
 Punishments started with fines, with jail until payment and possible forced conscription for late payment.
 Repeat offenders were "liable to be transported to any of his Majesty's plantations beyond the seas, there to remain for the space of seven years", effectively indentured servitude.

 The penalties for wearing "highland clothing" as stated in the Dress Act 1746 (19 Geo.
 2. c.
 39) were "imprisonment, without bail, during the space of six months, and no longer; and being convicted for a second offence before a court of justiciary or at the circuits, shall be liable to be transported ..."
-No lesser penalties were allowed for.
+No lesser penalties were allowed.